xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 Part of the reason of this is the Gentan system, designed to protect small-scale farmers income it prevents large scale factory farming of rice and encourages ownership of smaller farms.
 It has been officially abolished but it still shapes how the rice economy works.
-I've seen some claims this was part of a system to discourage communism initially by encouraging ownership of business and self-sufficiency.
+This was part of a system to discourage communism initially by encouraging ownership of business and preventing absentee landlords accumulating large tracts of land where people who work the fields would be forced into renting.
+It should be noted the UK's system is like this with rich landowners accumulating more farmland for tax reasons and renting it to farmers who often struggle to make farming profitable.

 Farmers also sell their crops via a centrally managed system which fixes the price.
 Historically, crops used for animal feed have fetched higher price than human quality